andreagavazzi/ag_perseverance/README.md

 **Perseverance version 1.0**

 - [ ] This milestone includes a basic rolling chassis that is mechanically functional.
-- [ ] Aestethyc add-ons on the chassis (reactor, attachemnts and linkages, ...)
+- [ ] Aestetic add-ons on the chassis (reactor, attachments and linkages, ...)
 - [ ] LX Servo

 **Perseverance version 1.1**